 Based on the growing demand and competition amongst architects, it has become quite evident for architects to engage on social media channels both for business and for personal use.
 An architect has many use cases for social media that are only going to grow.
-Social media promotes dialogue among peers, something architects value, also as providing a platform for showcasing images and visual inspiration, which architects also prioritize.
-Social media also can be wont to research and have conversations about the sorts of things that architects find important to understand about building materials like performance, reliability, manufacturing processes, support, and who else is using it and how.
+Social media promotes dialogue among peers, something architects value, also providing a platform for showcasing images and visual inspiration, which architects also prioritize.
+Social media also can be wont to research and have conversations about the sorts of things that architects find important to understand about building materials like performance, reliability, manufacturing processes, support, and who else is using social media tips and how.

-An architect can discuss and share thoughts on the built environment and can self-promote on a worldwide scale through social media.
+An architect can discuss and share thoughts on the built environment and can self-promote on a worldwide scale through social media tips.
 All of the popular social platforms have an architect presence including Twitter, Facebook, LinkedIn, YouTube, Pinterest, and Instagram.
 These platforms are all compatible with visual, technical, and intellectual sharing, something architects intrinsically value.

 - A Day In The Field

 People love to see what goes on behind the scenes of a project.
 Posting a picture of the team tackling the task at hand always proves quite interesting for followers to watch.
 Site engagement, which is showing the craftsmanship and labors, will show potential clients how one executes the project on-site.
 Construction isn’t always dirty.
 Take a flash to point out your social media followers, the gorgeous side of your business, and sort of a stunning sunset behind one among your projects.